-- Audio Hardware: Audio Interfaces, Sound Cards, etc
+- Audio Hardware: Some Audio Interfaces, Sound Cards, etc

 No Microphone (Game Audio Works):

-- Several Microphones attached to your PC: You'll want to ensure you have the appropriate microphone selected in your Plays.tv Audio Preferences.
+- Several Microphones attached to your PC: You'll want to ensure you have the appropriate microphone selected in your Plays Audio Settings.

 - Volume Adjustment on Several Programs: Make sure that volume adjustments in Windows, other programs, and Plays.tv are set to the required levels to hear it properly.

-- Similar to 'No Game Audio' Section; Audio Software/Hardware: Some programs or hardware that may enhance or change the audio can add an incredibly minor delay at first, but overtime it might increase that delay til it's noticeable.
+- Audio Software/Hardware: Some programs or hardware that may enhance or change the audio can add an incredibly minor delay at first, but overtime it might increase that delay til it's noticeable.

 - Added Physical Extensions: We've seen cases where things like USB Hubs and Extension cables have caused the delay.
 In these cases the delay typically doesn't get worse over time, but stays delayed a specific time no matter how long the recording is.

-- Specific Microphones: We've heard some cases that we're still investigating where some particular microphones are getting the effect of Desyncing.
-One that is mentioned regularly is the Blue Snowball or Yeti microphones.
+- Specific Microphones: We've heard some cases that we're still investigating where some particular microphones are desynced.
+It's possible it could be added audio effects, enhancements or software that could be delaying it.
 However, it's possible the other points may have had an effect.